meanifreitas/gitfinder/README.md

 ## 📌Gitfinder
-This project was developed as the second challenge on the React Bootcamp from (dio)[dio.me]
+This project was developed as the second challenge on the React Bootcamp from [dio](dio.me)